Ruth Lehmann

 Ruth Lehmann is a developmental and cell biologist.
-She is the Director of the Whitehead Institute for Biomedical Research, succeeding David Page.
+She is the Director of the Whitehead Institute for Biomedical Research.
 She previously was affiliated with the New York University School of Medicine, where she was the Director of the Skirball Institute of Biomolecular Medicine, the Laura and Isaac Perlmutter Professor of Cell Biology, and the Chair of the Department of Cell Biology.
 Her research focuses on germ cells and embryogenesis.

 Early life

 Lehmann initially became interested in science during her early years at home.
 Her mother served as a teacher and loved both the arts and literature, while her father worked as an engineer.
 She developed a particular interest in biology, which was in part fueled by a high school biology teacher who encouraged her to pursue the subject at a university.